The hepatitis C virus (HCV) is a bloodborne virus that causes inflammation of the liver. This inflammation can lead to permanent liver damage.

 Sofosbuvir can be used without interferon, can be taken orally, has fewer side effects, and can cure many people with hepatitis C in just 12 weeks.

 Sofosbuvir was part of the first non-interferon combination treatment for people with the most common types of hepatitis C (genotypes 1, 2, 3, and 4).
-Sovaldi is expensive but it can be very effective for many people with hepatitis C. that up to 90 percent of HCV patients can be cured.
+Sovaldi is expensive but it can be very effective for many people with hepatitis C.

 In the last five years, many new treatment options for hepatitis C have been approved.
 These include: